joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/video-screen-execution.md

-# Phone Screen: Design Execution
+# Video Screen: Design Execution

 *30 - 40 minutes*

-The goal of this phone screen to find out if the candidate is the right level of design skills for our needs and expectations based on a quick evaluation of their recent work's design decisions as well as how they came to those conclusions.
+The goal of this video screen to find out if the candidate is the right level of design skills for our needs and expectations based on a quick evaluation of their recent work's design decisions as well as how they came to those conclusions.

 ## Product Designer